Rich media frequency capping

 - Use readily identifiable naming conventions for the user-expand and auto-expand versions of an expandable creative.

-- Create two ad rotations in DCM Trafficking, labeling one AUTO and one USER, and assign both ads to the same expandable placement.
+- Create two ad rotations in Campaign Manager Trafficking, labeling one AUTO and one USER, and assign both ads to the same expandable placement.

 - Associate the auto creative to the auto ad, and the user creative to the user ad.